Kyramee/netbox-openshift/netbox/README.md

 | `persistence.reports.accessMode`                | Access mode for the volume                                          | `ReadWriteOnce`                              |
 | `persistence.reports.size`                      | Size of persistent volume to request                                | `1Gi`                                        |

-### Netbox Service
+### NetBox Service

-The following table lists the configurable parameters of Netbox Service.
+The following table lists the configurable parameters of NetBox Service.

 | Parameter                                       | Description                                                         | Default                                      |
 | ------------------------------------------------|---------------------------------------------------------------------|----------------------------------------------|